openshift/enhancements/enhancements/observability/multicluster-observability-addon.md

 The workflow described in this proposal enables fleet-wide collection and forwarding of logs and traces as follows.
 Note that the steps described here are an example and do not cover all the different ways of configuring MCOA:

-1. When the fleet administrator enables Logs and Traces collection in the `capabilities` section of the `MultiClusterObservability` resource, then MCO will configure the `AddOnDeploymentConfig` resource that will configure MCOA.
+1. When the fleet administrator enables Logs and Traces collection in the `capabilities` section of the `MultiClusterObservability` resource, then MCO will create a `ClusterManagementAddon` and a `AddOnDeploymentConfig` resource that will be used by the MCOA deployment as configuration.
-2. The fleet administrator creates a `ClusterLogForwarder` stanza in the `open-cluster-management` namespace that describes the list of log forwarding outputs.
+2. The fleet administrator creates a `ClusterLogForwarder` stanza in the `open-cluster-management-observability` namespace that describes the list of log forwarding outputs.
 This stanza will eventually be deployed on all the managed clusters.
-3. The fleet administrator creates a `OpenTelemetryCollector` stanza in the `open-cluster-management` namespace that describes the list of trace receivers, processors, connectors and exporters.
+3. The fleet administrator creates a `OpenTelemetryCollector` stanza in the `open-cluster-management-observability` namespace that describes the list of trace receivers, processors, connectors and exporters.
 This stanza will eventually be deployed on all the managed clusters.
 4. For each managed cluster the MCOA or the fleet administrator provides on the managed cluster namespace additional configuration resources:
    1. The addon-manager will create a `ManagedClusterAddon` resource specifying the resources (CLF + OTELCol) that should be used by the addon to configure the addon deployment on the managed cluster.
    2. For both CLF & OTELCol everytime a secret is needed the MCOA addon will look for a secret with that name in the namespace of the managed cluster if no secret is found it will instead look for it in the namespace of the resource (CLF/OTELCol).